-The World Health Organization amounced a global health emergency because of a new strain of coronaxirus ("COVID-19") and classified its outbreak as a pandemic on March 11, 2020.
-This pandemic and response therein have impacted most of the industries.
+The World Health Organization announced a global health emergency because of a new strain of coronavirus ("COVID-19") and classified its outbreak as a pandemic on March 11, 2020.
+This pandemic and response thereon have impacted most of the industries.
 Consequent to the nationwide lock down on March 24, 2020, the Company's operations were scaled down in compliance with applicable regulatory orders.
-Subsequently, during the year, the Company's operations have been scaled up in a phased manner taking into account directives from various Government authorities
+Subsequently, during the year, the Company's operations have been scaled up in a phased manner taking into account directives from various

-The impact of COVID-19, including changes in customer behaviour and pandemic fears, as well as restrictions on business and individual and impact of COVID-19, including changes in customer behaviour and pandemic fears, as well as restrictions on business and individual activities, has led to significant volatility in global and Indian financial markets and a significant decrease in global and local economic activities.
-The slowdown during the year fed to a decrease in loan originations, the sale of third party products and the efficiency in collection efforts.
+The impact of COVID-19, including changes in customer behaviour and pandemic fears, as well as restrictions on business and individual activities, has led to significant volatility in global and Indian financial markets and a significant decrease in global and local economic activities.
+The slowdown during the year led to a decrease in loan originations, the sale of third party products and the efficiency in collection efforts.
 This may lead to a rise in the number of customer defaults and consequently an increase in provisions there against.
-The extent to which the COVID-19 pandemic, including the current "second wave" that has significantly increased the number of cases in India, will continue to impact the Company's results will depend on ongoing as well as future developments, which are highly uncertain, including, among other things, any new information concerning the severity of the COVID-19 pandemic and any action to contain its spread or militage its impact whether government-mandated or elected by us.
-The Company continues to monitor the situation and take appropriate action, as considered decreases in this containing with the encilcipaths conditions. necessary in due compliance with the applicable regulations
+The extent to which the COVID-19 pandemic, including the current "second wave" that has significantly increased the number of cases in India, will continue to impact the Company's results will depend on ongoing as well as future developments, which are highly uncertain, including, among other things, any new information concerning the severity of the COVID-19 pandemic and any action to contain its spread or mitigate its impact whether government-mandated or elected by us.
+The Company continues to monitor the situation and take appropriate action, as considered necessary in due compliance with the applicable regulations

-As a matter of prudence, the Company has made a provision of Rs 295.59 lacs towards recoverability of its loans and advances
+As a matter of prudence, the Company has made a provision of Rs.
+295.59 lacs towards recoverability of its loans and advances.

-For year ended March 31 2020-
+For year ended March 31 2020 -

-For year raded March 31 2020 In assessing the recoverability of loans, receivables, intangible assets, deferred tax asset and investments, the Company has considered internal and external sources of information, including credit reports, economic forecasts and industry reports upto the date of approval of these financial results.
+In assessing the recoverability of loans, receivables, intangible assets, deferred tax asset and investments, the Company has considered internal and external sources of information, including credit reports, economic forecasts and industry reports upto the date of approval of these financial results.
 The Company has performed sensitivity analysis on the assumptions used and based on current indicators of future economic conditions, the carrying amount of these assets represent the Company's best estimate of the recoverable amounts.
-The Company has estimated and recognised an additional expected credit loss of ₹ 331 00 lacs on certain financial assets, on account of the anticipated effect of the global health pandemic.
-As a result of the uncertainties resulting from COVID-19, the impact of this pandemic may be different from those estimated as on the date of approval of these financial results and the Company will continue to monitor any changes to the future economic conditions b.
+The Company has estimated and recognised an additional expected credit loss of ₹ 331.00 lacs on certain financial assets, on account of the anticipated effect of the global health pandemic.
+As a result of the uncertainties resulting from COVID-19, the impact of this pandemic may be different from those estimated as on the date of approval of these financial results and the Company will continue to monitor any changes to the future economic conditions.

+b.
 Disclosures on COVID19 Regulatory Package - Asset Classification and Provisioning, in terms of RBI circular RBI/2019-20/220/DOR.No.BP.BC.63/21.04.048/2020-21 dated April 17, 2020 ("RBI Circular"):

-ce with the COVID-19 Regulatory Packages announced by the RBI on March 27, 2020, April 17, 2020 and May 23, 2020, the Company, in line with its board approved policy, offered a moratorium on the repayment of all instalments and / or interest, as applicable, due between March 1, 2020 and August 31, 2020 to all eligible borrowers classified as standard, even if overdue, as on February 29, 2020.
-In respect of such accounts that were granted moratorium, the asset classification remained standard the moratorium period.
+In accordance with the COVID-19 Regulatory Packages announced by the RBI on March 27, 2020, April 17, 2020 and May 23, 2020, the Company, in line with its board approved policy, offered a moratorium on the repayment of all instalments and / or interest, as applicable, due between March 1, 2020 and August 31, 2020 to all eligible borrowers classified as standard, even if overdue, as on February 29, 2020.
+In respect of such accounts that were granted moratorium, the asset classification remained standstill during the moratorium period.